 - Gastric sleeve surgery (also known as sleeve gastrectomy)

-Laparoscopic surgery, or minimally invasive surgery, was first used in the 1990’s.
+Laparoscopic surgery, or minimally invasive surgery, was first used in the 1990s.
 Instead of one larger incision, several smaller incisions are used for surgery.
-The benefits of minimally invasive surgery are lower complication rates, less discomfort and a much shorter recovery period.
+The benefits of laparoscopic weight loss surgery options are lower complication rates, less discomfort and a much shorter recovery period.

 Find out if weight loss surgery is right for you